 This is probably the most frustrating question we get or people assume.
 Do we make money on some posts?
 Yes, some bloggers do take on sponsored opportunities and we do get compensated in free product or otherwise.
 However, no blogger I know is making millions and it is wrong to assume that every single blogger does, and more than likely the ones that do have other income streams too, for instance, they might take their money they have earnt from their blog and use all of that money for investment opportunities like etf investing as just one example, allowing them to rake in larger figures every month.

 “There must be some type of rumor out there that it’s a get rich quick scheme.” – Mariam, The Petite Bijou

-Nope, blogging is anything but a get rick quick scheme.
+Nope, blogging is anything but a get rich quick scheme.
 There is nothing quick or rich about it.
 In fact, we often invest time, money and effort for zero compensation – especially when you just start out.
-Making money can be easy if you know how.
+Making money can be easy if you know-how.
 Websites like Money Sack are often really helpful to give you some ideas to get you started on your financial journey.
 But if you’re just looking to start out as a blogger, then you can find the best custom blog design for your site at littlebluedeerdesign.com, or there are plenty of other sites out there that can help you create your page.

 Blogging takes dedication.